penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 - **Python SDK integration**: The official SDK allows clients to connect to agents, fetch agent cards, send messages, and poll for task results.

-Please stay tuned for updates on this modules as we'll cover support for more official client SDKs and capabilities using the A2A .
+Please stay tuned for updates on this modules as we'll cover support for more official client SDKs and capabilities using the A2A protocol.